ShaunCurtis/CEC.Blazor/AsyncProgramming.md

 ##### The Task Patterns

-While these patterns don't contain the *async* keyword, they can be run asynchronously.
+These patterns don't contain the async keyword, but can run asynchronously.
 They contain normal code, often a relatively long running calculation.
-They are also used in method declarations in Interfaces and base classes.
+The're also useful for declaring async methods in Interfaces and base classes.
+The compiler complains if you label a method async that contains no awaits.

 ```c#
 private Task MethodAsync(...)